 One negative point users mentioned, was the fact that the Polaris 380 can occasionally become tangled around its own hose cord, and that it isn’t as great at cleaning stairs as it claims to be.

 Customers also liked the automatic backup feature of the Polaris pressure side automatic pool cleaner which allowed it to free itself if stuck in an awkward position.

 Polaris 380 pressure side pool cleaner summary

-If money isn’t an issue, or if you already have a booster pump ready to go, then we think the Polaris 380 pool sweep is definitely a pressure side pool cleaner to consider.
+If you don’t mind spending a little bit more on a pool cleaner, or if you already have a booster pump ready to go, then we think the Polaris 380 pool sweep is definitely a pressure side pool cleaner to consider.

 If you’re looking for a cheaper alternative, then we think the Polaris 280 vac-sweep is a good choice, as this pressure side pool cleaner doesn’t require a booster pump to operate.

 If you’d like some more alternatives then feel free to check out our review of our top 5 pressure side pool cleaners here.

 Polaris 380 frequently asked questions